pvcraven/2017_web_security/source/server_certificates/server_certificates.rst

 Types of Certificates
 ~~~~~~~~~~~~~~~~~~~~~~
-*Domain Validated Certificate*
+**Domain Validated Certificate**

 This type of certificate is mainly used for owning the domain name and verifying
 ownership.
-This is the cheapest type of certificate where it can be obtained for
+This type of certificate may be obtained for free, making it the
-free.
-This is not commonly used for commercial purposes because it is a high
+cheapest kind.
+This is not commonly used for commercial purposes because it is a
-risk certificate when used on a public website.
-The risk involves clients not
+ high risk certificate when used on a public website.
+The risk involves clients
-able to verify the organization when they visit the website.
+ not able to verify the organization when they visit the website.
  [Symantec-Corp]_

-*Organization Validated Certificate*
+**Organization Validated Certificate**

 This type of certificate is a standard type of certificate that is used
 on commercial websites.
 Organization Validated Certificates are trusted because